kioksianto/IP-week2/README.md

 * Step 1 : Clone this repository using git clone or downloading a ZIP file of the code.

-* Step 2 : The repository, if downloaded as a .zip file will need to be extracted o your preferred location and opened
+* Step 2 : The repository, if downloaded as a zip file will need to be extracted of your preferred location and opened.

-* Step 3 : Open the index.html file to view the application on your preferred web browser
+* Step 3 : Open the index.html file to view the application on your preferred web browser.

 ## Known Bugs
 Formula provided to determine day of birth shows inconsistency in its results.